RobelGiday/game_sales/README.md

 | release_date | Date the game was released on |
 | last_update | Date the data was last update |

- After cleaning dataset to filtered the unneccessary data there was only 17,505 records that were deemed useable for the analyses.
-Additional to optimised the dataset for analytical purposes I have applied Kimball Star Schema referred to Figure 1 to see the database structure.
+After cleaning dataset there were only 17,505 records that were deemed useable for the analyses.
+Additional to optimised the dataset for analytical purposes I have applied Kimball Star Schema referred to Figure 1 to see the current database structure.